-Figure 2: Status page per country December 2018: www.projectmine.com
+Figure 2: Status page per country December 2019: www.projectmine.com

 Funds and events: Funding is provided by the specific local ALS foundations (MNDA in the UK, Stichting ALS the Netherlands, ALS Liga in Belgium, AriSLA in Italy, ALSA in the US, MND Australia (MNDRIA), Prize4Life in Israel, Irish ALS in Ireland, FUNDELA in Spain, Kirac Foundation in Turkey, APELA in Portugal, ARSLA in France, Swiss ALS Foundation and the ALS Association Switzerland in Switzerland, ALS Canada in Canada, Muscular Dystrophy Association of Slovenia in Slovenia, and governments (the Netherlands, Belgium, Sweden ).
 Whereas Belgium reached their goal (all funds were raised for sequencing 750 samples) in 2015, The Netherlands touched the finish line of collecting funding for sequencing a total of 3,000 samples in March 2016.
 In 2017 Turkey and the UK reached their goals of 500 and 1800 profiles, respectively.
-In 2018 new contributions were secured for Israel (60 profiles), Spain (96 profiles) and Portugal (26 profiles).
-Spain and the US are expected to be the next one to reach their goal in 2019-2020.
+In 2018 contributions were secured for Israel (60 profiles), Spain (96 profiles) and Portugal (26 profiles), followed by contributions for France (18 profiles) and Sweden (87 profiles) in 2019